SPMechanic/vagrant-recipes/README.md

 Vagrant Recipes
 =======================
 Vagrant is the new required tool for DevOps work, especially from the developer's side.
-A Developer would typically setup few Virtual Box on his/her machine, mimicing closely a production environment and then do development using the.
+A Developer would typically setup few Virtual Box on his/her machine, mimicing closely a production environment and then do development using them.
 The Developer would also share the Vagrantfile and underlyving provisioninig configuration e.g Puppet/Chef/Shell Scripts with the DevOps to share as a working document and software how the/she provisioned their machines.

 This way DevOps can replicate the same environment, further refine them and share it back with the dev team.